Semen analysis: Collection methods

 Methods of semen collection include masturbation, condom collection, and epididymal extraction.
 The sample should never be obtained through coitus interruptus as some portion of the ejaculate could be lost, bacterial contamination could occur, or the acidic vaginal pH could be detrimental for sperm motility.

 The optimal sexual abstinence for semen sampling is two to seven days.
-The most common way to obtain a semen sample is through masturbation and the best place to obtain it is in the clinic where the analysis will take place in order to avoid temperature changes during the transport that can be lethal for some spermatozoa.
+The most common way to obtain a semen sample is through masturbation or withdrawal method and the best place to obtain it is in the clinic where the analysis will take place in order to avoid temperature changes during the transport that can be lethal for some spermatozoa.

 Once the sample is obtained, it must be put directly into a sterile plastic receptacle (never in a conventional condom, since they have chemical substances such as lubricants or spermicides that could damage the sample) and be handed to the clinic for it to be studied within the hour.

 There are some situations that necessitate alternative collection methods, such as retrograde ejaculation, neurological injury or psychological inhibition.
 Depending on the situation, specialized condoms, electrostimulation or vibrostimulation might be used.